kafkalainen/beekeepers-guide/README.md

 # beekeepers-guide
 Hi, this is beekeeper's guide to install all necessary school stuff.
 Each chapter is broken down to program folders, where you will find README on the topic.
+Most of these will not come in use, if you are working at the school.
+Most of the required programs are already installed on the school computers, and those are included in the subjects as well.

 ## For those who plan on using Windows

-For those who haven't already noticed, 42 School, is a Unix school.
+For those who haven't already noticed, 42 curriculum which Hive is using, is a Unix based.
 All the school projects are somewhat associated with Linux or OSX.
 School computers are Macintoshes.
-All the commands you will see in the courses are run either on Unix.
-So, if you insist on working on your own laptop, you will need to keep this in mind, why this or that command is not available in Windows.
-It will be much easier for you, if you just install a virtual computer on your laptop, or perhaps do a dual booting system.
+All the commands you will see in the courses are run in these environments.
+So, if you insist on working on your own laptop and using Windows, you will need to keep this in mind, why this or that command is not available in Windows.
+Also, exams are done on school computers.
+It will be much easier for you, if you just install a virtual computer on your laptop, or perhaps do a dual booting system, if you feel that Linux might be your choice.
 Linux in all it's distributions may seem intimidating at first, but once you get a hang of it, it's far more faster to get on track with all the projects.
+You don't see 27" iMacs handed to student use everywhere, so take advantage of it.
+All in all, school is all about peer learning, and the best way to learn from your peers is to see them day by day at school.

 ## Package manager for OSX